2i2c-org/2i2c-org.github.io/content/blog/2026/jupyterbook-multi-repo-site/index.md

 - [Less aggressive citation parsing](https://github.com/jupyter-book/mystmd/pull/2684) so that text like `@githubhandle` weren't parsed as a citation
 - [Several mobile and UX fixes](https://github.com/jupyter-book/myst-theme/pull/790) (that's one, there were many others!)

-- [Several mobile and UX fixes](https://github.com/jupyter-book/myst-theme/pull/790) (that's one, there were many others!)

 These all felt particularly relevant for documentation that our [member communities](https://2i2c.org/members) manage, where you have content split across multiple repositories but served at a single domain.
 ## Acknowledgements